-After reading the description of Bart, I thought of such remedies as Tub., Stram., Tarent …, but after watching the video I didn´t feel aggressiveness or maliciousness in the boy.
+After reading the description of Bart, I thought of such remedies as Tuberculinum, Stramonium, Tarentula …, but after watching the video I didn´t feel aggressiveness or maliciousness in the boy.

 Really?
 Because he’s always in trouble!

-… It rather seemed to me he has a sort of bad luck, he is easily detracted from the object of his interest and really mindless.
+… It rather seemed to me he has a sort of bad luck, he is easily distracted from the object of his interest and really mindless.

 I’ve picked these rubrics including hints:

 What did he do that was chaotic?
 He simply won’t study.
-He can’t concentrate, he hates to read, he hates school, he only wants to play, he’s disobedient, he’s deceitful and he’s a bit cruel.
+He can’t concentrate on anything academic, he hates to read, he hates school, he only wants to play, he’s disobedient, he’s deceitful (he lies) and he’s a bit cruel.